Key Information for 2019-20:

 One 1.5 hour seminar per week.
 Each tutor will run seminars in a variety of ways across the course of the module, but it is likely to include elements of group work, open discussion, critical debate and close textual analysis.
 Seminar times are listed above.

-Attend seminars, having prepared material as directed by your tutor; Contribute to seminar activities and discussions as directed by the seminar tutor; Submit one x 5,000-word assessed essay; Write final examination of two hours.
+Attend seminars, having prepared material as directed by your tutor; Contribute to seminar activities and discussions as directed by the seminar tutor; Submit one 'Critical Anthology' relating to topics covered in week 1 to 10 and submit one x 5,000-word essay.

 Useful Background Reading